Thank you for submitting the form. Your reference number is

 Signature dishes at Cape include tartare of kangaroo with confit egg yolk gel, truffle, pickled pear, capers and crispy beef tendon, and Main Ridge goat’s cheesecake with strawberries, balsamic, pistachio and strawberry sorbet.

 Water views and top drops by Merricks-based winemaker Dexter seal the deal at Cape.
 With opulent rooms and suites only steps away, lingering at Cape for a post-dinner dessert wine made by local winemaker Foxey’s Hangout is how to do winter well.

 Epicurean experiences in the island state

 Surrounded by fertile farmland worked by passionate producers, Hobart’s crown as an emerging star of Australia’s food scene is well deserved.
 Local producers, growers and foragers ensure that visitors are spoiled with a bounty of mushrooms, truffles, root vegetables, wine, whisky, cheese and honey during winter.

 L - R: Frogmore Winery, Tasmania; a dish at RACV/RACV Hobart Apartment Hotel's Charcoal Restaurant; the Museum of Old and New Art, Tasmania

-Unsurprising, the RACV Hobart Apartment Hotel makes the most of Tasmania’s cornucopia of produce with Head Chef of Charcoal, Matthew Griggs leaving no stone unturned in pursuit of the best flavours of the season.
+Unsurprising, the RACV Hobart Hotel makes the most of Tasmania’s cornucopia of produce with Head Chef of Charcoal, Matthew Griggs leaving no stone unturned in pursuit of the best flavours of the season.

 “Wherever possible we source local produce.
 I tend to stick to ingredients from southern Tasmania…but we do also utilise produce from all around Tassie.
 Pork from Scottsdale, beef from Cape Grim, free-range chicken from Marion Bay and seafood caught off the east coast of Tasmania,” explains Matthew.